-Calcium.
-If you are a dairy farmer, there is no other mineral you spend as much time thinking about or stressing over.
+Calcium for dairy cows.
+If you are a dairy farmer, there is no other mineral you spend as much time thinking about or stressing over than calcium.
 When the effects of low blood calcium can lead to down cows, dystocia, uterine prolapse, retained placenta, mastitis, displaced abomasum, lower milk production, higher ketosis risk and decreased reproductive performance, there is good reason to be concerned about lack of this common mineral in your cows’ systems.

 We recently talked with four individuals about their solutions to the calcium problem and how calcium supplementation has become standard in their operations.

 Milking 260 cows

 Milking 3,000 cows

 Pine-Valley Farm, Mineral Point, Wisconsin

 Milking 170 cows